charouzic/prime-numbers-API/README.md

 # prime-numbers-API
 Hello!
-This repository is a solution for technical task for Backend Engineer at Dixa.
-Inside lie two services - one called prime-number-server which calculates list of prime numbers up to a specified number and proxy-server which exposes an API endpoint and returns the values.
+Inside this repository lie two services - one called prime-number-server which calculates list of prime numbers up to a specified number and proxy-server which exposes an API endpoint and returns the values.
 The communication between those two services is via gRPC.
 Each of the service contains unit test.